CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ```
 `ibrav=2` indicates that our system has cubic FCC structure and symmetry, with `celldm(1)` defining the relevant lattice vector in au (bohr).
 QE's algorithms exploit crystal symmetries to accelerate calculations.

 `Xcrysden` can be used to visualize QE input and output files directly.
 With the corresponding symmetry, you can visualize both the conventional and primitive unit cells.
-To visualize QE input, you can bring the `si.in` into your local computer.
+To visualize QE input, you can bring the `si.in` into your local computer using `scp` command line.

 ```
 xcrysden --pwi si.in